dicchyantgurung/Exploratory-data-analysis-of-the-movie-industry/README.md

 ### Project:

-* Perform data analysis and create a presentation that explores what types of films are currently doing best at the box office.
+* Perform data analysis of the movie industry that explores what types of films are currently doing best at the box office.

 ### Dataset: